 The water heater must be connected to a grounded metal, permanent wiring system; or an equipment grounding conductor must be run with the circuit conductors and connected to the equipment grounding terminal or lead on the water heater.

-Service Note: The water heaters covered in this manual are equipped with electronic controls that may experience erratic operation if the water heater is not properly grounded.
+Service Note: Electronic Control Models (see Figure 2 on page 9) covered in this manual may experience erratic control operation if the water heater is not properly grounded.